Badaro/MTGOArchetypeParser/README.md

 ```
 If you got that, congratulations!
 You can now start playing with the archetypes.

 **Currently, the detection only works for the Modern format.**

-If you're interested in helping adding archetype definitions for other formats, please check the "Contributing to archetype definitions" section at the end of this readme.
+This is simply because currently there's only archetype rules for the Modern format.
+If you're interested in creating archetype definitions for other formats, please check the "Creating new archetype definitions" section at the end of this readme.

 ## Output options